Privacy and cookies policy

 e. send you email notifications that you have specifically requested;

-f. send you marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you, by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);
+f. send you marketing communications relating to our business which we think may be of interest to you, by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);

 g. provide third parties with statistical information about our users (but those third parties will not be able to identify any individual user from that information);